Speak with Power, Poise & Impact

 [YOUR STORY] Your stories can build bridges or roadblocks to effective communication

 As I’ve written before, the story we’re telling ourselves creates the reality we’re living in.
-It also colours the way we are viewing others, and can keep us from speaking in ways that establish rapport, build trust, and allow us to ‘speak to the listening’ of whoever is in front of us.
+It also colors the way we are viewing others, and can keep us from speaking in ways that establish rapport, build trust, and allow us to ‘speak to the listening’ of whoever is in front of us.

 The stories we’re living in can encumber our ability to connect with others.
 So before you step behind a podium or onto a stage or even into a meeting room, just take a moment to reflect on whether the story you’re telling yourself about your ability to speak, your worthiness to speak and about the person(s) you are going to be speaking to is serving you and them… or not.

 I recall speaking to a room filled with hundreds of academics from a leading university a few years ago, many with far more letters after their names than I’ll ever have.
-I realised I was buying into a story that these people were all far smarter than me and already knew everything I was going to tell them.
+I realized I was buying into a story that these people were all far smarter than me and already knew everything I was going to tell them.
 Clearly, this story left me feeling inadequate and intimidated.
 So I tried on’ another story

 These people are academically qualified but they struggle with relationships, insecurities, and pressures just like everyone else.
 What I have to share is no less valuable to them than to anyone else.

-And with that story I stepped onto the stage, shared my frameworks and anecdotes for embracing uncertainty and leading through change.
+And with that story, I stepped onto the stage, shared my frameworks and anecdotes for embracing uncertainty and leading through change.
 Sure enough, the feedback I received afterward was overwhelming positive.

 My point – be very conscious of the story you’re telling yourself about the value you have to bring and what’s going on for others.